 9. Debts and loans

-No one wants to get into a marital relationship to pay off debts of the partner.
+No one wants to get into a marital relationship to pay off the debts of the partner.
+Perhaps the answer to the question, “who should get a prenup?” is definitely the couples who are going through their own, individual financial troubles.

 Pros: Prenups tend to include provisions regarding debts and loans, which means you will not be liable to pay back the debts your spouse might have accumulated before marriage.